georgringer/news/Documentation/Main/Tutorial/ExtendingNews/Index.rst

 Extend the database table
 **************************

-Use extension kickstarter or extension_builder to extend the news record with one field.
+Use extension kickstarter or extension_builder or extension_builder to extend the news record with one field.
 In this tutorial the extension will be called workshop and the field will therefore be *tx_workshop_title*.
 You are finished with this step if you can add content to the new field in the backend.